HassanSardar525/WeatherApp_inJava/README.md

 # WeatherApp_inJava
-A simple weather app using java and java fx
+Developed a desktop application that fetches real-time weather data using external APIs and practiced parsing and displaying JSON data effectively.